 How Long Does Detox Take?

-The average length of time for the detox treatment at Chicago Lakeshore Behavioral is between five and 10 days.
+The average length of time for inpatient detoxification treatment at Chicago Lakeshore Hospital is between five and 10 days.
 Each patient is different, however, and the exact length of time in our care depends on the substance, the person and the degree of abuse.

 What Happens After Detox?

 Most cases that require medical detox will move to continuing chemical dependency care once the patient has the substances out of his or her system.
 If substance dependency was only part of the problem and our providers determine the greater issue was another mental or behavioral disorder, we may provide inpatient treatment for a dual diagnosis.
 When alcohol or drug addiction are the primary concerns, Chicago Lakeshore Hospital will refer patients to other facilities in the Chicago area for either outpatient chemical dependency treatment or 28-day inpatient care.